Skip to main content

 About

-Loot Box Quest is a single player casual simulation game with a business theme.
+Loot Box Quest is a single player casual simulation game with horror, comedy, economy and business themes.
 It was developed by Going Loud Studios and was released on December 13, 2017.
 It received very positive reviews from players.

 The spiritual successor to DLC Quest!
 Earn that sense of pride and accomplishment in the way that only repetitive clicking can deliver.
 It's a clicker game, so chill out, have a few chuckles, and watch numbers get bigger while the industry burns around us all.